markthethomas/ledger/README.md

 # ledger
-Service discovery tool for Charityware
+Service discovery tool in Go for Consul